- Can students from outside the U.S. apply?

 At this time, college credit is not available.

 Learn more about Minerva’s cutting-edge Forum learning platform here.

-Yes!
-Global Citizen Year Academy requires a commitment of 5-10 hours per week, and is intentioanlly designed to be compatible with a typical high school or college schedule.
+Absolutely!
+Global Citizen Year Academy requires a commitment of 4 hours per week, and is intentionally designed to be compatible with a typical college schedule.
 So long as you can manage the time commitments for both pursuits, the Academy will enhance your education, independent projects, programs or work by providing a meaningful layer of structure, support, and purpose.

-Each student will be assigned one mentor and will be required to complete a series of mentoring conversations that follow the arc of the program.
+Each student is matched with one mentor and is required to complete a series of mentoring conversations that follow the arc of the program.
 Additionally, mentors will support students in setting goals and creating action plans to develop their leadership as a practice.
-Mentoring sessions will be conducted virtually--by phone or video conference--and will be scheduled directly between student and mentor at the initiation of the student.
+Mentoring sessions will be conducted virtually–by phone or video conference–and will be scheduled directly between student and mentor at the initiation of the student.